Trump collaborates on song with Jan. 6 defendants

 A Trump spokeswoman didn’t immediately return ITK’s request for comment.

-Trump has voiced support for the prisoners who are being detained in connection with their alleged involvement in the Capitol insurrection, when supporters of his stormed the building in an attempt to block the certification of now-President Biden’s 2020 victory.
+Trump has voiced support for the prisoners being detained in connection with their alleged involvement in the Capitol insurrection, when supporters of the former president stormed the building in an attempt to block the certification of now-President Biden’s 2020 victory.
 More than 100 law enforcement officers were injured and several people died as a result of the attack.

 Last year, Trump, who was impeached and is under federal investigation for his role in Jan.
 6, said during a call-in to a rally held outside a Washington, D.C., jail that the prisoners were being treated “very unfairly.”